nacis/atlasofdesign.org/about/index.md

 ## Volume 2

+Volumes 1-3 have sold out, but we are ready to offer a reprint, if we get enough support!
+Please visit our [reprints page](/reprints).

 Physical details: 96 pages, hardcover, smythe sewn binding, 12" x 9" pages.
 1.8 lbs.

 <a class="button" href="http://atlasofdesign.org/two">View Volume 2</a>

 ## Volume 1

+Volumes 1-3 have sold out, but we are ready to offer a reprint, if we get enough support!
+Please visit our [reprints page](/reprints).

 Physical details: 88 pages, hardcover, smythe sewn binding, 8.5" x 11" pages.
 Browse the maps from Volume 1 here: